syncfusion/blazor-docs/src/popups/spinner/getting-started.md

 The Blazor Spinner component is used to display the loading indication with a specified target area while loading.

-### Create Spinner
+### Initialization

-Import the `Syncufusion.Blazor.Spinner` packages from `Syncfusion.Blazor` NuGet and initialize the Spinner component with a specified target area using the `Target` property.
-This property is used to specify the target element `Id` or `Class` name and also used to specify where the Blazor Spinner component being displayed.
+Import the `Syncufusion.Blazor.Spinner` NuGet package and initialize the Spinner component by adding the spinner as a child of the target element where the spinner needs to be shown.

-> The `Target` property must be specified when your create the Blazor Spinner component.

-### Show Spinner

-Display the Spinner component whenever you want the Blazor Spinner component within the application using the `ShowSpinner` public method.
-Pass the arguments as target element `Id` or `Class` name to `ShowSpinner` public method.

-### Hide Spinner

-Hide the Blazor Spinner component after displaying the Blazor Spinner component over the target area using the `HideSpinner` pubic method.
-Pass the arguments as target element `Id` or `Class` name to `HideSpinner` public method.

 The following code explains how to initialize a simple Spinner in the Blazor Razor page.